 Unfortunately our event had to be cancelled, but if you would like to know more about this field, to think more inclusively or hear some great stories we have moved all the material online.
 Pick a video that suits your interests and dive in!

 Emily Yates is an accessibility consultant who talked to me about the medical and social model of disability and what it means to her as a wheelchair user.
 She asks challenging questions of why we as Brits are so uncomfortable talking about disability and the economic benefit of designing more inclusively.

-Neil Burrows is your technical expert, who takes us through the standards and tools that are out there to help us design more inclusively.
+Neil Smith is your technical expert, who takes us through the standards and tools that are out there to help us design more inclusively.
 He talks us through his work to make major infrastructure projects such as London 2012 and HS2 more inclusive to the public

 Professor Rachel Cooper OBE is a designer at heart and talks us through her career and as an inclusive designer.
 She speaks to us about how creativity can make spaces more inclusive and build better company branding.
 She tackles difficult questions on how we project manage truly inclusive projects right from the business cases.”